BrianMitchL/brianm.me/src/posts/drafts/a-look-back-on-2021.md

 I started the year off by completely [overhauling and rewriting](https://github.com/BrianMitchL/BrianMitchL.github.io/pull/6) how my website (the very one you're reading now) is built.
 I moved from a Jekyll site built by GitHub Pages, to an [Eleventy](https://www.11ty.dev) site, built in a GitHub Action.
 Since then, I've made several improvements including some design updates, rewriting my [projects]({{ "/projects/" | url | absoluteUrl(site.url) }}) page, and [generating social sharing images](https://github.com/BrianMitchL/BrianMitchL.github.io/pull/17) for each page on the site (thanks for the inspiration and review [Zac](https://twitter.com/zapplebee)!).

 For the third year, I continued to help run the [JavaScriptMN](https://javascriptmn.com) meetup as a board member.
-We had ten virtual events this year, it was great to see some cool presentation and stay connected with everyone!
+We had ten virtual events this year, it was great to see some cool presentations and stay connected with everyone!

 As part of a work hackathon at C.H.
 Robinson, but then continued after, I helped write a [GitHub Action](https://github.com/marketplace/actions/pr-chatter) to add GIFs to PR reviews.
 It has some basic sentiment analysis to choose from positive or negative words in a PR review comment, and leaves a relevant GIF based on it; it's great for a laugh or meme in the middle of work.